Last reviewed June 16, 2026

 Quick verdict

 The HornBlasters Outlaw 127H is, in editorial opinion, the best single-trumpet train horn kit on the market.
-It hits 142 dB at 3 ft — far above any portable battery-powered horn (~130–142 dB-claimed at source) and within 5 dB of the much-larger Shocker XL kit (147.7 dB at 3 ft).
-On a $1,300 budget difference, that’s a credible value proposition.
+It hits 142 dB at 3 ft — far above any portable battery-powered horn (~130–142 dB-claimed at source) and within ~6 dB of the much-larger Shocker XL kit (147.7 dB at 3 ft) — from a single trumpet that drops into spaces a 4-trumpet manifold can’t.
 The trade-offs are sustained blast duration (5 sec vs 5–10 sec on larger tanks) and lack of a chord (single trumpet plays one fundamental note, not a 4-bell chord).
 We rate it 4.4/5 for buyers in compact passenger cars, motorcycles with sidecars, or anyone with limited install space.

 What it is